 The speed king from Hossegor was however not Riddall’s only worry.
-Austin Johnson, driving a one off Gene Mason entered March 711, cleared the Surtees on the outside line around Sainte Devote and was now sneaking away second place from Goissen as they stormed up the hill.
+Austin Johnson, driving a one off Gene Mason entered March 711, cleared the Surtees on the outside line around Sainte Devote and was now sneaking away first place from Goissen as they stormed up the hill.
 Before one lap was completed, Riddall had dropped two places.

 Californio Johnson won the sprint up the hill from Hossegorian Goissen.
 The March 711, actually acquired to go F5000 racing on the other side of the pond, was now leading a Formula 1-race.